Paridhicodes/FindPaws/README.md

 #### Specific to the finders
 - The finders can directly click image from their phones on the spot to check the breed of the found dog.
 - The current location of the finder is taken and the application displays the list of all the pet parents within 50km radius of the same breed.
 The finder can then contact the probable owners in a single click by sharing his details with the owners.
-- The Email sent to the pet parent consists the contact details of the contact details of the finder along with a url of the found dog.
+- The Email sent to the pet parent consists of the contact details of the finder along with a url of image of the found dog.

 #### Key points:
 - The application uses two tflite models.
 - The first tflite model is trained to identify 120 breeds of dogs.
 - Another tflite model verifies that the image does not show a cat, since certain breeds of cats and dogs look similar when clicked from certain angles.
-- The app can detect whether the uploaded image resembles a cat and displays a separate alert box saying that the user has uploaded the image of a cat and he/she needs to upload the image of a dog
+- The app can detect whether the uploaded image resembles a cat and displays a separate alert box saying that the user has uploaded the image of a cat and he/she needs to upload the image of a dog.
 - Several checks, necessary alerts and loading screens have been implemented to give a better user experience and prevent inconsistency of data in the database.

 [(Back to the top)](#-findpaws-engage-2022--)